Skip to main content

 • method - request method (GET, POST...)

-• url - request URL
+• url - the link for the request

-• opts - hash with request options
+• opts - a hash with request options

 opts.check_content